Tauon Music Box is a modern, streamlined music player app that's packed with features! An emphgasis on playlists and drag and drop importing

 To import tracks, simply drag and drop files or folders from your file manager into the main

-Tip: To get started, try import all your music into the single playlist.
+Tip: To get started, try import all your music into a single playlist.

 Once you have tracks imported, just double click them to play.